 Did You Know?

 This film is one of over 200 titles in the list of independent feature films made available for television presentation by Advance Television Pictures announced in Motion Picture Herald 4 April 1942.
 At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-1946.
 Because of poor documentation (feature films were often not identified by title in conventional sources) no record has yet been found of its initial television broadcast.
-It's earliest documented telecast was Wednesday 6 July 1949 on WPIX, New York City.
+It's earliest documented telecasts took place in Chicago Saturday 2 July 1949 on WGN (Channel 9) and in New York City Wednesday 6 July 1949 on WPIX (Channel 11).
 See more

 Referenced in The Devil Rides Out